Tetsuo II: Body Hammer

-cyberpunk body horror film directed by Shinya Tsukamoto.
+cyberpunk body horror thriller film directed by Shinya Tsukamoto.
 It is a bigger-budget sequel to Tsukamoto's 1989 film Tetsuo: The Iron Man, utilizing similar themes and ideas as his first film, and largely the same cast, though the story is not a direct continuation of that of its predecessor.
 In Body Hammer, a Japanese salaryman, played by cult actor Tomorowo Taguchi, finds his body transforming into a weapon through sheer rage after his son is kidnapped by a gang of violent thugs.

 Although not as well received as its predecessor, Body Hammer won the Critic's Award at the 3rd Yubari International Fantastic Film Festival in February 1992.

 A third installment, entitled The Bullet Man, was released in May 2010.

 Plot

 Yatsu - known as "The Metal Fetishist" or "The Guy" - holds out his index finger like a gun and fires at a man, killing him.

-Taniguchi Tomoo, a salaryman married and with a son named Minori, does not have any memories before his adoption at eight years old.
+Taniguchi Tomoo, a salaryman married with a woman named Kana and with a son named Minori, does not have any memories before his adoption at eight years old.
 On a trip out, two skinheads use an injection gun to inject him with an unknown substance and kidnap Minori.
 After a chase, they retreat, leaving the boy unharmed.
 Rattled by the encounter, during which he thought his son was killed, Tomoo starts working out and is suddenly capable of enormous feats of strength.

 Later, Minori is kidnapped again from his house.
 Tomoo chases the kidnappers to a roof where he again finds himself hanging on the edge, close to death.
 However, this time he manages to pull himself up, only to be told the skinhead already threw Minori off.
 Enraged, Tomoo unconsciously transforms his arm into a cannon.
 He shoots at the skinhead, who holds Minori in front of him, causing Tomoo to kill his own son.
-The skinhead escapes, leaving a distraught Taniguchi and his wife, who saw everything.
+The skinhead escapes, leaving a distraught Taniguchi and Kana, who saw everything.

 The skinheads arrive at their hideout, where their accomplices work out lifting enormous weights.
 They meet the Mad Scientist, return the injection gun, and report the result of the experiment.
 The skinheads kidnap Tomoo, and the Mad Scientist manipulates his memories, furthering his change from man to machine.
 Yatsu, the leader of this cult, informs the Mad Scientist that his only goal is destruction and that every cult member will get an injection.
 Believing the injection gun is complete, Yatsu kills the Mad Scientist.
 Before he can kill Tomoo, he escapes.

 All cult members inject themselves and rapidly transform.
 One cult member pursues Taniguchi.
 In an abandoned factory, the skinhead tells Tomoo that they all want to be made into gods by Yatsu.
 The cult member taunts Tomoo by mentioning his son's death, causing him to transform and kill him.
 Later, it is revealed that the injection gun is imperfect and all cult members' bodies are rapidly rusting.